thenumbernine/GalacticRotationCurves_2021Ludwig/README.md

 TODO:	Fig 4b: NGC 1560 normalized rotation curve (well, it's not the eqn 5.3 ... so where do they get it from?)
 This should be reproducable once the norm mass density and grav pot are done -- then just substitute both into Abel's equation (might not be the same as those provided in eqn 5.2) and ... viola?

-TODO:	Fig 5a: NGC 1560 galactic width.
-Only root finding function, and I can't get the roots to overlap.
+CHECK:	Fig 5a: NGC 1560 galactic width.

 TODO:	Fig 5b: NGC 1560 gravitational potential (and d/dr).